yenda420/chatbot/README.md

 As this project was developed as a Maturita work, comprehensive documentation and an application manual are available within the `project-documentation` directory.
 This includes detailed explanations of the algorithms, design choices, and user instructions.

-## Project Vision & Extensibility
+## Future Enhancements & Extensibility

 While the UI is kept simple and intuitive, the core strength of this application lies in its sophisticated AI integration, robust prompt engineering, and advanced validation capabilities.
-The architecture is designed to be highly extensible, allowing for future enhancements such as support for additional AI models, more complex question types, or further reporting features.
+The architecture is designed for significant future enhancements, including:

+* **Student Interface:** Developing a dedicated module for students to take tests directly within the application.
+* **Automated Grading:** Implementing features for automatic correction and evaluation of student responses.
+* **Performance Analysis:** Generating detailed statistics and analytical reports on student performance.
+* **Additional AI Model Support:** Integrating with other AI models beyond OpenAI.